Cycling at the 1972 Summer Olympics – Men's individual road race

 In cycling at the 1972 Summer Olympics, the men's individual road race was held on 7 September.
 There were 163 starters from 48 nations.
 The maximum per NOC was four.
 A total of 76 cyclists finished the race.
 The event was won by Hennie Kuiper of the Netherlands, the nation's first victory in the men's individual road race and first medal in the event since 1948.
 Clyde Sefton earned Australia's first medal in the event with his silver.
 Jaime Huélamo of Spain finished third, but was disqualified after failing a drug test; the medal was not reassigned.
+Bruce Biddle of New Zealand was not awarded the bronze medal as he had not been tested for drugs.
 Italy missed the podium, breaking a four-Games streak of gold and silver medals.

 Irish protesters

 Seven members of the National Cycling Association (NCA) were arrested for disrupting the event.
 The Union Cycliste Internationale (UCI) recognised separate national federations on either side of the Irish political border.
 The NCA was an Irish Republican all-Ireland body not affiliated to the ICU.
 Three NCA members delayed the start by distributing leaflets, and the other four joined mid-race to ambush Irish competitor Noel Teggart, causing a minor pile-up.